What is Metaphysics?

-German philosopher Martin Heidegger (1889-1976) is considered to be the greatest metaphysical thinker since Hegel.
+German philosopher Martin Heidegger (1889-1976) is considered the greatest metaphysical thinker since Hegel.
 Heidegger claimed that western understanding of the nature of Being has been grossly misunderstood beginning with Plato and has left its traces in every stage of Western thought.
 Heidegger believed all investigations of being have historically focused on particular entities and their properties, or have treated being itself as an entity, or substance with properties.
-Outside of his affiliation or "error" with Nazism he is best known for his book, Being and Time and is considered to be one of the most important philosophical works of the 20th century.
+Outside of his affiliation or "error" with Nazism, he is best known for his book, Being and Time and is considered one of the most important philosophical works of the 20th century.

-This philosophical journey of Western metaphysics as described above is not all inclusive as there are still many notable names worthy of mention such as Thomas Aquinas (1225-1274), Baruch Spinoza (1632-1677), George Berkeley (1685-1753), “to be is to be perceived;” Arthur Schopenhauer (1788-1860), metaphysical analysis of will; Alfred North Whitehead (1861-1947), Bertrand Russell (1872-1970), one of the founders of analytical philosophy; Willard V.O.
-Quine (1908-2000), philosopher and logician, wrote an article in 1948 “On What There Is” published in Review of Metaphysics; David K. Lewis (1941-2001), philosopher, in metaphysics was regarded as the most important systematic thinkers of modern times and David Malet Armstrong (1926), is well known for his work in metaphysics and the philosophy of mind.
+This philosophical journey of Western metaphysics, as described above, is not all-inclusive.
+All throughout history, there have been many notable names worthy of mention.
+These would include Thomas Aquinas (1225-1274); Baruch Spinoza (1632-1677); George Berkeley (1685-1753), “to be is to be perceived;” Arthur Schopenhauer (1788-1860), metaphysical analysis of will; Alfred North Whitehead (1861-1947); Bertrand Russell (1872-1970), one of the founders of analytical philosophy; Willard V.O.
+Quine (1908-2000), philosopher and logician, wrote an article in 1948 “On What There Is” published in Review of Metaphysics; David K. Lewis (1941-2001), philosopher, in metaphysics was regarded as the most important systematic thinkers of modern times and David Malet Armstrong (1926), well known for his work in metaphysics and the philosophy of mind.